 The AVAC provides programs for schools and other organizations on request.
 We have put on presentations at local schools, state parks, and anywhere the sky is dark, we also do daytime events.

 The AVAC is located in the Antelope Valley, which is located in north-eastern Los Angeles County.
-Our members come from all over the valley, and as far away as Pasadena, they range in experience from beginner to advanced.
+Our members come from all over the valley, and they range in experience from beginner to advanced.

 The AVAC offers a friendly, learning environment.
 It is a member of the Astronomical League and offers their quarterly newsletter, discounts, and observing programs at no additional cost to members.

-Dues are prorated each month on the basis of a Single membership costing $25 per year, a Family Membership at $30 per year, and a Junior membership at $15 per year.
+Dues are prorated each month for a new membership, on the basis of a Single membership costing $25 per year, a Family Membership at $30 per year, and a Junior membership at $15 per year.
 To apply, fill out an online application and either print and mail in application, or pay via PayPal.

 The AVAC holds monthly meetings the second Friday of every month, except in December, at the S.A.G.E.
 Planetarium, 38060 20th Street East (located on the Northeast corner of East Avenue R and 20th East), in Palmdale CA, at 7:00 PM.
 The meetings include a monthly program about the fascinating night sky, as well as giving members and guests a chance to get together to talk about the stars or other topics of interest.